 SET with MET

-Students may direct a refund amount to any out-of-state baccalaureate degree-granting institution or community college.
+MET goes where you go.
+Students can direct MET funds to Michigan private colleges, out-of-state schools or even trade schools.
 Refund options are also available for full scholarship, military enlistment, death or disability, or not attending college.

-For additional flexibility, MET provides termination and refund provisions if the student/beneficiary chooses to attend a Michigan independent (private) college or university or an out-of-state college.
-While MET does not provide full tuition at those institutions it does provide weighted average, average or lowest tuition of Michigan public colleges.
-See Contract Section 7 and pages 18 and 19 for the Termination Refund Provisions chart in 2020 MET Contract.
+MET funds may not provide full-tuition at non-Michigan public colleges and universities, but it does provide weighted average, average or lowest tuition of Michigan public colleges.
+See Contract Section 7 and pages 18 and 19 for the Termination Refund Provisions chart in the 2021 MET Contract.

-The original beneficiary of a MET contract has 15 years from their expected high school graduation date on the contract to use, terminate for a refund, or transfer their contract.
+The original beneficiary of a MET has 15 years from their expected high school graduation date on the contract to use, terminate for a refund, or transfer their benefits.

 Limitations on Transferability: